microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 There are also some _disadvantages:_

+- More effort to handle separate inputs individually.
 - No elegant degradation: It only supports eye targeting.
 If eye tracking is not working, you require some additional fallback.

 Similar to the _BaseFocusHandler_, the _EyeTrackingTarget_ comes ready with several eye-gaze-specific Unity events that you can conveniently listen to either via the Unity Editor (see example below) or by using _AddListener()_ in code: